Narrative: Overview

 A narrative is the telling of some actual or fictitious sequence of connected events to an audience, by a narrator in some cases (and in all cases of written narratives).
 A personal narrative is any narrative in prose in which the speaker or writer presents, usually informally and in a spontaneous moment, their own personal experiences, such as in casual face-to-face conversation or in text messaging.
 Narratives are to be distinguished from simple descriptions of qualities, states, or situations without any particular individuals involved.
 Narratives range all the way from the shortest accounts of events (for example, the simple sentence "the cat sat on the mat" or a brief news item) to the most extended works, in the form of long and complex series that contain multiple books, films, television episodes, etc.

 The topic of narrative can be organized into a number of thematic or formal categories.
 Nonfiction includes creative nonfiction, biography, journalism, historiography, and other storytelling forms grounded fully in facts and history.
 Fiction, however, departs from this complete basis in facts and history.
 For instance, fictionalization of historical events, such as myths, legends, works of historical fiction, and some anecdotes have a basis in past real-life events but add in imaginary or supernatural events or characters.
 Fiction in its other forms includes short stories, novels, most films, and imaginary narratives in other textual forms, games, or live or recorded performances.
 In the study of literary (written) fiction, it is usual to distinguish first-person from third-person narratives.
 Narrative poems and songs can be either fictional (like epics) or nonfictional (like transcript poems).
-Narrative poetry is distinct from lyric poetry, which focuses on the speaker's emotions and lacks a plot, setting, or other required narrative elements.
+Narrative poetry is distinct from lyric poetry, which focuses on the speaker's emotions and lacks a plot, setting, or other required elements.
 Furthermore, nearly all dramatic enactments (plays, musicals, operas, ballets, etc.) are narratives.